Dos and Don'ts at the Car Dealership

 Tell Them "Even if it was free, I wouldn't buy today, I'm weighing all my options."

-Never Buy the First Time You go Into the Dealership
+Never Buy the First Time You go to the Dealership

 It is extremely important to follow this advice if you are negotiating in person.
 Once you sign the contract for your new car, it's nearly impossible to get out of the deal.
 Find your lowest deal before you sign, not after.
 Don't take the word of a salesman that other places can't match their price.
 Every time I've heard that, I have proven them wrong.
 Make sure they see "The Folder" with research and quotes.
 Show them you did your homework and you know how to get the best deal possible.
 Once they know they can't trick you, business will be conducted on your terms.
 Make sure The Folder has invoice pricing of all the options on your car, printed out from our car pricing section.